 ESOS (Employee Stock Option Scheme) or ESOP Scheme is the main legal document that covers all the rules and regulations governing the process for ESOPs in your company.
-The Scheme Document is quite flexible and each startup can define its own rules around ESOPs.
-You must ensure that it doesn’t violate the mandatory SEBI guidelines and the Companies Act.
+The Scheme Document is quite flexible, and each startup can define its own rules around ESOPs.
+However, you must ensure that it doesn’t violate the mandatory SEBI guidelines and the Companies Act.
 So, here is a handy checklist of the top 5 things founders should think about before creating their ESOP Scheme document.

-There are couple of ways in which ESOP can be administered and you will have to consider which one suits you:
+There are a couple of ways in which ESOP can be administered, and you will have to consider which one suits you:

 ESOP administered by an ESOP Trust

-In this case an ESOP Trust is formed which directly manages the entire ESOP process – grant, exercise, etc. Note that for this, the company needs to transfer shares (meant for the ESOP Pool) to the trust either through a primary or secondary transaction.
-The trust route has complex accounting steps – First, is the loan provided or the tax treatment of the shares transferred.
-Second, is the overhead of managing another entity – accounts, compliance, audit, etc. Therefore, we have seen very few companies in the startup space going for the trust route.
-It does offer some benefit though, for example, disclosures with employee names who got ESOP grants don’t need to be part of main entity.
+In this case, an ESOP Trust is formed, which directly manages the entire ESOP process – grant, exercise, etc. Note that the company needs to transfer shares (meant for the ESOP Pool) to the trust through a primary or secondary transaction.
+The trust route has complex accounting steps – First is the loan provided or the tax treatment of the shares transferred.
+Second is the overhead of managing another entity – accounts, compliance, audit, etc. Therefore, we have seen very few companies in the startup space going for the trust route.
+It does offer some benefit though, for example, disclosures with employee names who got ESOP grants don’t need to be part of the main entity.

 How long do you want employees to be able to exercise the options after leaving the company?
-This topic is very debatable and startups use anywhere between few months to even say 10-15 years.
+This topic is debatable, and startups use anywhere between a few months to even say 10-15 years.
 The longer the time period, the more flexible it becomes for the employees receiving the ESOP.
-This way they can exercise the options possibly at the time of a future liquidity event like a big VC offering to buy out ESOP shares.
-Please note that in case the employee is terminated (with or without cause), both the vested and unvested options will usually lapse.
-(Co-founder of Urban Company, Abhiraj Bhal had a very interesting take on this issue of exercise period for exited employees, you can watch the webinar here.)
+This way, they can exercise the options possible at the time of a future liquidity event like a big VC offering to buy out ESOP shares.
+Please note that if the employee is terminated (with or without cause), both the vested and unvested options will usually lapse.
+(Co-founder of Urban Company, Abhiraj Bhal, had a fascinating take on this issue of the exercise period for exited employees, you can watch the webinar here.)

 Similarly, the ESOP Scheme can also have a provision whereby the employees who have exercised the shares have certain lock-in periods and transfer restrictions for their shares.
-For example, a ‘Right of First Refusal’ or ROFR clause allows the company to first see any sale or transfer offer that the employee has obtained and only if the company provides the ROFR waiver, can the employee go ahead with the sale or transfer of his shares.
-Some companies also want the ESOP shares to be non-transferrable unless there is a liquidity event offered by the company.
+For example, a ‘Right of First Refusal’ or ROFR clause allows the company first to see any sale or transfer offer that the employee has obtained, and only if the company provides the ROFR waiver can the employee go ahead with the sale or transfer of his shares.
+Some companies also want the ESOP shares to be non-transferable unless the company offers a liquidity event.
 Typically, a liquidity event is an incoming investor wanting to buy out ESOP holders or the secondary sale of ESOP shares.
 But this approach could be less flexible for employees.

-You must have seen news reports of a number of startups using ESOP buyback to allow employees to encash their options.
-In this approach, the employee first surrenders or forfeits his/her ESOP grant and the company provides an equivalent amount as salary bonus.
+You must have seen news reports of many startups using ESOP buyback to allow employees to encash their options.
+In this approach, the employee first surrenders or forfeits their ESOP grant, and the company provides an equivalent amount as a salary bonus.
 The ESOP Scheme needs to allow for this option.

-The ESOP Scheme is the most important document governing ESOP grants to your employees and you should exercise best judgment to ensure it is employee friendly and at the same time protects company’s interests.
+The ESOP Scheme is the most important document governing ESOP grants to your employees, and you should exercise the best judgment to ensure it is employee-friendly and, at the same time, protects the company’s interests.
 Also, the ESOP Scheme needs to be flexible enough so that the Board or ESOP Committee can override some of the provisions.
-For example, it is quite common to have different vesting schedule for different employees without needing a change in the ESOP Scheme document itself.
+For example, it is quite common to have different vesting schedules for different employees without changing the ESOP Scheme document itself.
 It’s important to note that a change in the Scheme document is somewhat difficult later on as you may have to take written consent from all the employees who have been given ESOP grants already.